Chart Color Schemes

 Dharruk has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: First Nations Cultural Hub Mount Druitt.
-Other notable projects include PCYC Mount Druitt Community Facility Expansion, Tallawong to St Marys (T2SM) Passenger Rail Corridor, and Anglicare Mount Druitt Affordable Housing.
+AreaSearch has identified one major project expected to affect the region: First Nations Cultural Hub Mount Druitt.
+Other notable projects include PCYC Mount Druitt Community Facility (Expansion), Tallawong to St Marys (T2SM) Passenger Rail Corridor, and Anglicare Mount Druitt Affordable Housing.
+The following details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.